michaellaszlo/cursor-maintenance/README.md

 The resulting function has the same interface as a retrospective cursor maintainer.
 See the previous section for usage examples.

-By default, a layer-approach cursor maintainer breaks ties to the left, meaning that it chooses the leftmost position in the final candidate range.
-You can make a layer-approach cursor maintainer that breaks ties to the right by passing an additional argument:
+By default, a layer-based cursor maintainer breaks ties to the left, meaning that it chooses the leftmost position in the final candidate range.
+You can make a layer-based cursor maintainer that breaks ties to the right by passing an additional argument:

 ```
 maintainer = CursorMaintainer.layer.makeMaintainer([ /\d/, /\s/ ], true);